Why Do I Struggle to Breathe When Running? And What To Do About It

 For example, if cold, dry air makes it especially hard to breathe while running, consider wearing a buff or facemask to help warm and humidify the air.

-Try to breathe through your nose, as nasal breathing during running affords the benefit of warming and moisturizing the air before it hits your lungs, cutting down on the irritating nature of cold and dry air when it otherwise reaches your airways.
+Try to breathe through your nose, as nasal breathing during running affords the benefit of warming and moisturizing the air before it reaches your lungs, thereby reducing the irritating nature of cold and dry air when it otherwise reaches your airways.

 A person having difficulty breathing while running in the cold.